 GED Test For Dummies

 If you don't have a high school diploma, consider taking the GED (General Educational Development) exam.
 The GED is a series of four tests (covering language arts, social studies, science, and math) that evaluate your abilities at the high school level.
 If you pass the test, you earn a high school equivalency diploma.
-The key to passing the GED test is preparation: Review the GED test's format and content; figure out what you need to do to succeed on the test; be aware of what you can and can't take with you to the test; and reduce your anxiety so you're ready to do your best on test day.
+The key to passing the GED test is preparation: Decide if using your own calculator is beneficial; review the GED test's format and content; know what to do to succeed on the test; be aware of what you can and can't take with you to the test; and reduce your anxiety on test day.

 Reviewing the GED Test and What It Covers